 Snakes can be a problem for your pets, but usually only if the pet attacks first.
 Anti-venom is available from vets if pets do get bitten.

 Snake relocation service

-Throughout the warmer months, Council engages a professional snake catcher to relocate snakes found in public and residential areas to suitable habitat nearby.
-This service is now available for Spring 2020 - Autumn 2021.
-Contact Customer Service on 9205 2200 for more information.
+Throughout the year, Council engages a professional snake catcher to relocate snakes found on Council maintained land to suitable habitat nearby.
+Contact Customer Service on 9205 2200 to report a snake on Council land.